godaddy/gasket/packages/gasket-plugin-manifest/README.md

 }
 ```

+## Lifecycles

+### manifest

-The second is through a `manifest` lifecycle hook.
-This lifecycle method is
+Another option to adjust the manifest if through a lifecycle hook.
+This
-called every time an incoming http request is made that matches either
+lifecycle method is executed every time an incoming http request is made that
-`manifest.json` or the service worker script (which is `sw.js` by default).
+matches either `manifest.json` or the service worker script (which is `sw.js` by
+default).

 ```js
 // lifecyles/manifest.js